alfredrpk/wordtomd/docs/part2.md

-# How to convert Word files to Markdown using Pandoc
+# How to Convert Word Files to Markdown using Pandoc

 ## Introduction